-Virginia AWB Buying Guide: What to Stock Up On Before July 1, 2026
+Virginia Gun Ban Buying Guide: What to Stock Up On in 2026

 Forty-five days.
 That is the window between Gov. Spanberger signing HB 217 and the July 1, 2026 effective date.
 Anything on your Virginia 4473 before the cutoff is grandfathered for you.
-This is the buying order if you are racing the deadline with a finite budget, plus the magazines, rifles, pistols, and parts that drop out of Virginia commerce on July 1.
+This is the buying order if you are racing the deadline with a finite budget, plus the magazines, rifles, pistols, and parts likely to tighten in Virginia commerce on July 1.

 Priority Order if Budget Is Finite